PaddlePaddle/PaddleCloud/doc/horizontal_autoscaling.md

 an autoscaling solution provided by Kuberentes, but it's not suitable for the training job autoscaling for the following reasons:

-- The training job autoscaling tries to fairly distribute the computation resources to different training jobs, in order to optimize the computation resource utilization of the **entire** cluster.
+- The goal of autoscaling is to fairly distribute the computation resources to different training jobs in a way that optimizes the computation resource utilization of the **entire** cluster.
 The HPA is trying to improve the quality of service of a **single** service.
 The training job autoscaling requires the controller to have a global view of all the available computation resources and all the training jobs, but HPA does not have the global view.

 - HPA is designed to automatically scale a homogeneous set of Pods, but we need to scale a heterogeneous set of Pods (the trainer Pods